Costco: Wait For A Pullback

 (Chart 4, Source: Company's Quarterly Reports)

 Going forward, I am optimistic about Costco's membership revenue growth.
 After the successful switch to the new rewards credit card offered by Visa (NYSE:V) from the one offered by American Express (NYSE:AXP), Costco looks in prime position to add to its existing membership base.
 The new card offers 4% cash back on gas purchases compared to the American Express' rewards card which offered 3%.
 According to a new survey from Excentus, people in America absolutely love saving on gasoline cost.
-Americans consider fuel savings as their favorite loyalty program reward so Costco's decision to switch to the Citi Visa rewards card was indeed a very smart move.
+Americans consider fuel savings as their favorite loyalty program reward, so Costco's decision to switch to the Citi Visa rewards card was indeed a very smart move.
 In addition to this, the Citi Visa card is associated with lower merchant fees, suggesting Costco can continually benefit from lower SG&A and report better operating margin.

 Valuation